 ExtForce makes all possible combinations of bond breakages/formations which are consistent with preset valencies of the atoms and with products lying below the maximum energy of the system.
 Once the combinations are known, forces are applied to break/form the selected bonds.
-This sampling does not need to include the number of trajectories.
+This sampling does not need to include the number of trajectories and has not been implemented yet for qcore.